BenedictWilkins/world-of-bugs/docs/BugZoo.md

 ## Geometry Clipping
 === "Description"
     A bug that manifests in a visually similar way to camera clipping, but has a different cause.
-If collisions between the player and an object are not computed correctly, the player may be able walk inside the object and so is able to see inside it.
+If collisions between the player and an object are not computed correctly, the player may be able to walk inside the object and so is able to see inside it.
 Note: similar collision based bugs between two (non-player) objects, or _ghost objects_ also manifest visually, this has not been explored in our work but would be an interesting case to study.
 === "Implementation"
     Disable the collision box of an object.